nikitavoloboev/data/sharing/sharing.md

 # Sharing
 ## Code on [GitHub](https://github.com/nikitavoloboev)
-I like to solve problems I have with code there.
+I love to solve problems I have with code.
 [Here](my-github.md) are all the repositories I made.

 ## Thoughts on [Twitter](https://twitter.com/nikitavoloboev)
-I share all the things I am up to right now there and I curate a [few Twitter lists](https://twitter.com/nikitavoloboev/lists) where I get most of my news from.
+I share all the things I am up to right now there.
+And I curate a [few Twitter lists](https://twitter.com/nikitavoloboev/lists) where I get most of my news from.

 ## Blog on [Medium](https://medium.com/@NikitaVoloboev)
 I write about various things, mostly programming and macOS tips.
 [Here](my-articles.md) are all the articles I wrote.

 ## Experiences on [Instagram](https://www.instagram.com/nikitavoloboev/)
-I like to share small photos and stories from my life there.
+I like to share photos and stories from my life there.
 I also curate a small page where I share [beautiful pictures and photos](https://www.instagram.com/niikivi/).

 ## Music on [Spotify](https://open.spotify.com/user/nikitavoloboev) and [Soundcloud](https://soundcloud.com/nikitavoloboev)
 I am currently not writing any music of my own but I am learning.
 I do however share many of the songs I like in [form of playlists](../music/music-playlists.md).
 I also share music I am [listening to now](https://www.last.fm/user/playfullyExist) and [artists I love](../music/music-artists.md).